shanewoods/List-of-courses/README.md

-# My Latest Studies
+#  🎒My Latest Studies

 Here is a list of things I have learned.

-# Academic Education
+# 🎓 Academic Education

 - Bachelor of science degree in Information Technology.
 Colorado State University Global (Colorado, USA) website.

-#Certifications
+# 📚 Certifications

-#Coursework
+# 💻 Coursework